 Fly in, get the bus or train, drive, taxi, ferry, ride or walk.

-If you will be using public transport you will need to use Myki - a card you store money on to use our bus networks.
+If you will be using public transport you will need to use Myki.

-Geelong has a comprehensive bus network, allowing you to get around town.
-The metlink website has information such as fare prices, route maps and timetables.
+Geelong has a comprehensive bus network, allowing you to get around town and surrounding areas.

-Geelong has easy access to both the Avalon Airport (25km from Geelong) and the Melbourne Airport (International - 85km from Geelong).
+Geelong has easy access to both of Victoria's international airports; Avalon Airport (25 kilometres from central Geelong) and Melbourne Airport - Tullamarine (85 kilometres from Geelong).

 Geelong has quick access to Victoria’s main highways, providing access to each pocket of the state as well as other Australian major cities such as Adelaide and Sydney.

 The Princes Highway connects Geelong to Melbourne, the Hume will take you to Sydney and the Western Highway will connect you to Adelaide.

 International road users can learn more about safe driving on our roads.